 There is a growing need for online learning.
-Blended learning and online courses are becoming a norm for both campus and professional education.
+Blended learning, hybrid, and online courses are becoming a norm for campus, professional education, and trainings.

-Whether you are new to teaching online, have been teaching online for a while, or currently remote teaching, this course will help you improve your course moderation techniques and your ability to engage students online, and as a result, provide a better learning experience for your learners.
+Whether you are new to teaching online, have been teaching online for a while, or are currently remote teaching, this course will help you improve your course moderation techniques and your ability to engage learners/trainees online, and as a result, provide a better learning experience for your learners..

-The role and tasks of the teacher are different online from teaching in physical classes.
-It requires additional qualities and digital skills to stimulate a conducive learning experience for students.
+The role and tasks of the instructor are different online from physical classes.
+It requires additional qualities and digital skills to stimulate a conducive learning experience for students/participants.
 Being an online student in this course will improve your online teaching skills, with a deeper understanding of the online learning experience.

-This course can benefit educators at all levels, professionals in the area of education/development/trainers that will instruct online or remote courses/workshops/trainings and life-long learners in the educational field that would like to have quality training in online teaching methods.
+This course can benefit educators or trainers at all levels, professionals in the area of education or development, that will instruct online, blended, or hybrid courses/workshops/trainings and life-long learners in the educational field that would like to have quality training in online teaching methods.

 - Encourage participation and desirable behavior, engage course participants.